 Shoes off!
 The floors were too clean for shoes.
 So we left ours by the door.

-After shower, we head out to a popular restaurant called "The Lemon Pie House" for lunch.
+After taking a shower, we headed out for lunch to a popular cafe called The Lemon Pie House.

-Adrian acting all dramatic while sipping his coffee(?)
+Adrian acting all dramatic while sipping his coffee.

-We ordered warm milk tea.
+I ordered warm milk tea.
 It tasted so good and fresh.